MBC Labor Day 2025 Statement

 The Makati Business Club lauds the passage of the Enterprise-Based Education and Training (EBET) Framework Act which we believe can help reskill and upskill thousands of Filipino workers, however, the government needs to continue its efforts in ensuring that no Filipino worker gets left behind the increasing growth of AI adaptation.
 The Makati Business Club also advocates for the passage of the Lifelong Learning Development Framework Act in the upcoming 20th Congress.
 We believe this reform will contribute to creating a more skilled and competitive Filipino workforce.

-The Makati Business Club would also like to flag the possible effects of the 17% tariff imposed by the government of the United States to the Philippines on skilled Filipino workers employed in export sectors, especially in electronics.
+The Makati Business Club would also like to flag the possible effects of the 17% tariff imposed by the government of the United States to the Philippines on skilled Filipino workers employed in export sectors.
 Other recent policies of the United States government may also impact the jobs of Overseas Filipino Workers (OFWs) hence, the government must also look into ensuring that skills training and jobs may be provided for them during these uncertain times.